lolalebreton/minishell/README.md

 The objective is to recreate a simple shell from scratch.

 ## Setup
 Attention!
-The project currently only runs on Linux environements.
+The project currently only runs on Linux environments.

 To compile run
 ```